lheckemann/gizmoball/docs/specs.md

 the arena.

-An instruction with a reference to a gizmo that is defined at a later instruction if not considered invalid.
+An instruction with a reference to a gizmo that is defined at a later instruction is not considered invalid.

 ## Elements